act-rules/act-rules.github.io/_rules/table-header-cells-refer-to-data-cells-d0f69e.md

 #### Failed Example 1

-Not all column headers have corresponding cells within the same table element.
+One of the column headers ("Column 2"), does not have corresponding cell within the same `table` element.

 ```html
 <table>